technowledgy/vue-postgrest/docs/api/index.md

 - **Details:**

-  Reset the item data to it's initial state.
+  Reset the model data to it's initial state.

 - **Example:**